 - Helium 10 Black Box: lets you filter the entire Amazon catalog with insane precision.
 Want products selling 300+ units monthly with fewer than 100 reviews and 40% margins?
 Done.

-- Helium 10 Xray: shows you competitor data right on Amazon’s pages (this alone might be worth the subscription).
+- Helium 10 Xray: shows you competitor data right on Amazon’s pages.

 - Helium 10 Trendster: reveals whether a product will sell in December or die after Labor Day.